 Syntax Description importance importance Sets the importance of the entity.
-Symax Description importance importance · · 1 1 1 1 The range is from 1 to 100. keywords word, word, Assigns at least one keyword for the entity.
-When assigning multiple keywords, separate the keywords with commas, and do not use spaces between keywords.
-For the word value: You can enter alphanumeric characters and symbols such as #, (, %, ! o. &.
-Do not use an asterisk () or a blank space between the characters and symbols. level level Sets the power level of the entity.
-The only valid value is 10. management Specifies the TCP port that connects to the management station. tcp-port-number The range is from 1 to 65000. name name Specifies the EnergyWise-specific entity name.
-For the name value: You can enter alphanumeric characters and symbols such as #, (, %, ! o &.
-Do not use an asterisk () or a blank space between the characters and symbols. neighbor hostname Assigns a static neighbor. ip-address udp-port-number • Hostname (hostname) or IP address (ip-address). • UDP port (udp-port-number) that sends and receives queries.
+Cyntax Description importance importance The range is from 1 to 100. kaywards word word Assigns at least one keyword for the entity. keyworus wora, wora, · When assigning multiple keywords, separate the keywords with commas, and do not use spaces between keywords.
+For the word value: You can enter alphanumeric characters and symbols such as #, (, %, ! o &. • Do not use an asterisk () or a blank space between the characters and symbols. level level Sets the power level of the entity.
+The only valid value is 10. management tcp-port-number Specifies the TCP port that connects to the management station.
+The range is from 1 to 65000. name name Specifies the EnergyWise-specific entity name.
+For the name value: You can enter alphanumeric characters and symbols such as #, (, %, ! o &. • Do not use an asterisk () or a blank space between the characters and symbols. neighbor hostname ip-address udp-port-number Assigns a static neighbor. • Hostname (hostname) or IP address (ip-address). • UDP port (udp-port-number) that sends and receives queries.
 The range is from 1 to 65000. role role Specifies the role of the entity in the EnergyWise domain.
 For example, lobby.b20.
-For the role value: You can enter alphanumeric characters and symbols such as #, (, %, ! o &.
-Do not use an asterisk () or a blank space between the characters and symbols.
+For the role value: • You can enter alphanumeric characters and symbols such as #, (, %, ! o &. • Do not use an asterisk () or a blank space between the characters and symbols.